ncecere/open_model_gateway/docs/architecture/frontend.md

 2. Build the UI in `features/<domain>/components/` so both admin and user portals can consume it.
 3. Keep the page file responsible only for orchestrating hooks/mutations and navigation.

-See `docs/developer/frontend-feature-modules.md` for a step-by-step guide and best practices for extending these modules or adding new ones.
+See `docs/developer/frontend-feature-modules.md` for a step-by-step guide and best practices for extending these modules or adding new ones, and `docs/frontend/ui-kit.md` for details on the shared UI kit + directory provider.

 ## Implemented Features